 Once you’ve gathered information from supervisors and HR, see if you can find any patterns with recent hires.
 Are new hires less productive than other drivers?
 Are they involved in accidents at a higher rate than other drivers?
 If you don’t see any red flags, consider it a success.
 If you do, it may be time to re-evaluate your criteria for hiring.

 Measuring driver satisfaction is one of the secrets to measuring recruiting success and maximizing driver retention.
 Drivers and fleets are both looking for a strong match.
 If drivers aren’t happy with their carrier, it’s only a matter of time before they start looking elsewhere.
 Given the current state of the trucking industry, your fleet can’t afford to lose a driver after already spending resources on hiring and onboarding.

 Do whatever it takes to keep drivers longer, and that starts with measuring their job satisfaction.
 You can do this a few different ways.
 Consider an anonymous survey, suggestion box, or even conducting stay interviews with current drivers.
 This type of open-ended driver feedback is best so that you learn about drivers’ likes, dislikes, wishes, and frustrations in more detail.

 After drivers have given feedback, it’s the carrier’s responsibility to address their concerns, or risk losing them to rival carriers.

-Measuring fleet managers’ satisfaction with drivers will also provide a 360-degree consideration of satisfaction.
-Ideally, both parties are satisfied and no disputes need to be resolved.
-A low job satisfaction rating by the driver or the fleet manager indicates one of two things.
+A low job satisfaction rating by the driver indicates one of two things.
 Either, the driver was a poor fit for the position, or job expectations were not clearly communicated.
-Either way, this provides more information to truck driver recruiters.
-Recruiters can use this information to improve the quality of hires and improve recruitment practices.
+Either way, this provides more information to truck driver recruiters, who can then use this information to improve the quality of hires and improve recruitment practices.